-2. documentation satisfactory to the Administrative Review Officer exhibiting that payment for such drug would create a financial hardship to the Member.
+documentation satisfactory to the Administrative Review Officer exhibiting that payment for such drug would create a financial hardship to the Member.

-In the case of a request for Administrative Review according to 651 CMR 15.15(3)(a)1.d, such information must include, but not be limited to a written certification issued by the Member's physician that due to a disability or other significant limiting factor, the use of the required Plan mail service program pursuant to 651 CMR 15.10(1) would be medically inappropriate for the Member, or that it should not be required in order to protect the safety of the Member.

 The Administrative Review Officer may, in his or her discretion, find that additional information is required prior to rendering a determination, including but not limited to written and verbal information.
 In such cases, the Administrative Review Officer shall inform the Plan and/or the Member or Applicant, or his or her designee, that they have no more than ten (10) Business Days to submit applicable written information to the Administrative Review Officer.
 The Administrative Review Officer shall forward such additional information to the non-submitting party and allow five (5) Business Days for that party to respond.

 Members or Applicants who fail to comply with the information requirements of 651 CMR 15.15(3)(b)3 in a timely manner may be subject to an adverse determination.